 Offering a high level of client care is an essential part of how we work.
-We are renowned for our commitment to our clients and for our skillful and determined use of the law to achieve their objectives.
+We are renowned for our commitment to our clients and for our skilful and determined use of the law to achieve their objectives.
 As a result we receive excellent client feedback, so much so that most of our work now comes from word-of-mouth referrals whether from former clients, the NGOs and charities we work with, or from other lawyers.

 Our reputation for excellence is recognised year-on-year by the Chambers and Legal 500 independent directories who obtain confidential feedback from our clients, those we work with and with our opponents.
 For example:

 Administrative & Public Law – UK-wide: “Frequently involved in bringing high-profile challenges to the UK government’s domestic and foreign policy on behalf of NGOs and individual claimants.
 Notable emphasis on public law cases that intersect with equality, human rights and EU law.
 Has achieved significant results on behalf of victims of trafficking, immigration detainees and individuals affected by cuts to welfare benefits…. incredibly hard-working, very cohesive and have a very good network with NGOs so are able to work well with different agencies.
 No one there isn’t great.
 They are very intellectually rigorous in their approach.”

 Civil Liberties & Human Rights – UK-wide “Demonstrates a highly varied portfolio of claimant-focused work, ranging from the claiming of damages as a result of national security-related human rights infractions, to the litigation of housing rights.
 The firm’s client base includes activists, NGOs and migrants.
 Offers capability in taking on cases funded by alternative sources including crowdfunding.”